 - Learn tips and tricks from Portland's hottest writing group, which includes authors like Chuck Palahniuk, Lidia Yuknavitch, Monica Drake and Chelsea Cain

-- Win a chance for critiques from Suzy
+- Get a critique from Suzy

 LitReactor offers a unique approach to a writing education: You study what you want, when you want, at your own pace.
 We bring in veteran authors and industry professionals to host classes covering a wide range of topics in an online environment that’s interactive and flexible.
 You get detailed feedback on your work and take part in discussions in a judgement-free zone.
 It doesn’t matter if you’re a beginner or an experienced writer, our workshops are about working together to achieve your writing goals.